KeybeeKeyboard/KB-androidApplication/README.md

 # KB-androidApplication

 Keybee Keyboard Android Application which is currently available in the Google Play store.
+We want to create the fastest, the most accurate and the most comfortable touchscreen keyboard in the World.

 ******************************************************************************************
 Please note that the usability and design pillars of Keybee Keyboard layout are made to maximize the efficiency of typing and swiping with one finger.